Asim-Bacchus/deployment-punchlisting-analysis/README.md

 **Pseudo R-squared: 0.14**

-This is lower than you would see in a clean predictive model, but appropriate here.
-Operational systems have inherent noise that no amount of better ticketing can eliminate.
-The model is not trying to predict every outcome perfectly, it is trying to quantify the drivers that are actually actionable.
+This is lower than you would see in a clean predictive model, but it is appropriate here.
+The simulation itself encodes an irreducible noise floor through the `execution_constraint` variable, which contributes to punchlisting independently of any information quality improvements.
+A model fit on data with intentional intrinsic variance should not be expected to explain all outcome variation, and one that did would likely be overfitting to noise rather than signal.
+The goal is to quantify the drivers that are actually actionable, not to predict every ticket outcome.

 Key takeaways: